sxs-collaboration/spectre/docs/DevGuide/Travis.md

 this may be the case, get a SpECTRE owner to click on the `More options` button in the top right, choose `Caches` and delete the cache for your pull request.

+## Precompiled Headers and ccache

+Getting ccache to work with precompiled headers on TravisCI is a little challenging.
+The header to be precompiled is `${SPECTRE_SOURCE_DIR}/tools/SpectrePch.hpp` and is symbolically linked to `${SPECTRE_BUILD_DIR}/SpectrePch.hpp`.
+The configuration that seems to work is specifying the environment variables:

+\code{.sh}
+CCACHE_COMPILERCHECK=content
+CCACHE_EXTRAFILES="${SPECTRE_SOURCE_DIR}/tools/SpectrePch.hpp"
+CCACHE_IGNOREHEADERS="${SPECTRE_BUILD_DIR}/SpectrePch.hpp:${SPECTRE_BUILD_DIR}/SpectrePch.hpp.gch"
+\endcode

+On macOS builds we haven't yet had success with using `ccache` with a precompiled header.
+We disable the precompiled header and build in debug mode only to have reasonable build times.